 The Navajo Nation reservation is spread out over parts of the three states of Arizona, New Mexico, and Utah.
-It is the largest reservation in the country with 27,096 square miles that 300,500 people call home.
+It is the largest reservation in the country with 27,425square miles that 173,667 people call home.
 This area was designated after the signing of the 1868 Navajo Treaty with the US government.
 The government here was established during the 1920’s after oil was discovered and oil companies wanted to explore the deposits.
 Today, they have reorganized into 3 branches, namely the executive, judicial, and legislative.
 The Navajo governance system is considered one of the most organized.

 Life on Reservations